canonical/risc-v-cookbook/docs/index.rst

 * configuration files

-Next identify the licenses and other legal requirements like non-disclosure aggreements of the extra required packages.
+Next identify the licenses and other legal requirements like non-disclosure agreements of the extra required packages.

 If source code must not be disclosed to the public, private personal package archives (PPAs) on Launchpad can be used.